bigdanix/skandal/README.md

 </p>

 # skandal.club $ `last update: 17.02.26`
-roblox utility script engineered for sharper gameplay and better performance.

 ### installation
 to load the script, execute the following script within your executor.
 ```lua